ligonteaching/EEP153_Materials/README.md

 1. Code

     1. Did code work as intended?
-    2. How elegant was the team&rsquo;s code?
+    2. How elegant was the team's code?
     3. How ambitious were design goals?
     4. How completely were design goals met?